 Marley Spoon and Sunbasket are quite equally matched in this category.
-Both services have a minimum order of two meal kits for two people per week (Sunbasket also has the option of four single-serving prepared meals per week).
+Both services have a minimum order of 2 meal kits for 2 people per week (Sunbasket also has the option of 4 single-serving prepared meals per week).

-With Sunbasket, it’s easy to make changes to your weekly meals and deliveries or skip a week by navigating to My Menu in your account and clicking on Schedule.
+With Sunbasket, it’s easy to make changes to your weekly meals and deliveries or skip a week.
+Just navigate to My Menu in your account and click on Schedule.
 Note that all changes must be made by Noon PST (or 3 PM EST) on the Wednesday before your next delivery.

 You can edit your orders with Marley Spoon by logging into your account, navigating to Orders, and selecting Edit recipes.

-Marley Spoon customers can reschedule specific order delivery days (provided the order isn’t already in progress) or change their preferred delivery day for all future deliveries.
+Marley Spoon customers can reschedule a delivery day for 1 specific order (provided the order isn’t already in progress), or change their preferred delivery day for all future deliveries.
 This can be done in a few clicks by navigating to the Edit Delivery Slot in your online account.

 Once your box arrives, you’ll have everything you need inside.
 Sunbasket boxes are filled with either prepared meals that are ready to pop in the microwave or meal kits comprising fresh organic produce, proteins, and sauces.
 Boxes arrive cold-packed at your doorstep with easy-to-follow cooking or heating instructions.

-Marley Spoon recipes come with all the key ingredients pre-packaged in the right quantities but you may require some extra pantry staples on hand like vinegar, oil, butter, milk, flour, eggs, salt, and pepper.
+Marley Spoon recipes come with all the key ingredients pre-packaged in the right quantities.
+However, you may need some extra pantry staples on hand like vinegar, oil, butter, milk, flour, eggs, salt, and pepper.

 Both Sunbasket and Marley Spoon boxes are recyclable in any curbside paper recycling bin.
 Inside each box are additional types of packaging, and I was pleasantly surprised to find that both Marley Spoon and Sunbasket have ensured that these too can be recycled according to regional guidelines.

-The great news is that both companies give extensive information on their respective websites, so it’s easy to recycle responsibly.
+Both companies give extensive recycling information on their respective websites, so it’s easy to recycle responsibly.
 I really enjoyed that both Marley Spoon and Sunbasket suggested ideas for reusing their packaging as well as recycling options.

 Winner: Marley Spoon

-Finally, let’s talk pricing.
-On average, Marley Spoon meals are less expensive than Sunbasket.
-Marley Spoon meals start at $1.99 per serving, whereas Sunbasket’s lowest-priced offering comes in at $5.99 per serving.
+On average, Marley Spoon’s meals are less expensive than Sunbasket's.
+Marley Spoon’s meals start at $2.99 per serving, whereas Sunbasket’s lowest-priced offering comes in at $4.27 per serving.

 2 meal kits for 2 people per week